andywiecko/plotex/README.md

 * `evince` (to open .pdf)

-To plotex nice figures:
+After install to plotex nice figures:

 ~~~
-./plotex.sh example.plt
+plotex example.plt
 ~~~

-In `out` directory will be `out/example.pdf` with your figure :)
+In current directory will be `example.pdf` with your figure :)

 ![GitHub Logo](src/example.png)